uezeaka/Galssdoor-Webscrapper/README.md

 # Galssdoor-Webscrapper
-Selenium script for scrapping job information from Glassdoor.com (Specifically for Mozilla Firefox).
+Selenium script, using Python, for scrapping job-related information from Glassdoor.com (For Mozilla Firefox Browser).